If this were a Friends episode, I'd like to title it the one where I geeked out and wrote the longest post on the blog.

 - All tasks with a hard deadline has a due date set to the deadline.
 Besides that, I also write the deadline inside parentheses following the task name.

 - I have a customized perspective called Next that shows all available items across all projects including inbox.
 I might further break it into smaller perspectives such as Next Work and Next Personal depending on areas of responsibility.

 - Every evening, I go through my Next view and set tasks I want to accomplish the next as due tomorrow.2 It doesn't matter if a task already has a future due date.
 I have that written down with the task name.

 - During the day, if there's something new comes up and needs to be done on that day, I assign them as due today.

 - At the end of a day, I clean up everything that's due.
 If there are items left that are due today, I either reassign them to a future date or simply clear the due date if I decide it's no longer the best time to pursue them.
 Process inbox items.

 With this system, I have 100% confidence that I won't forget or miss any recorded tasks since I don't need to remember them in the first place.
 Equally important, I have a clear view of what needs to be done today, tomorrow or even the following week.
 I feel in control.

 To be honest, I miss Things' perfect syncing and capturing.
 I'm still curious to see what Things 3 has to offer.
 I'm still intrigued by 2Do and follow its development pretty closely despite.
 And I will for sure try out new tools from time to time.
-One thing I learned from all these years task management fiddling is that although I have so many different ways to organize my tasks, I have only one way to accomplish them and that's actually accomplishing them.
-I believe the most important thing is to have a system that I can trust and forget about so I can focus on actually accomplishing tasks.
+One thing I learned from all these years’ fiddling with task managers is that although I have so many different ways to organize my tasks, I have only one way to accomplish them and that's actually accomplishing them.
+I believe the most important thing is to have a system that I can trust and forget about so I can focus on actually accomplishing the tasks.
 At this moment I think I found that trust in OmniFocus once again.3